anusikh/java-practice/micro-service-keycloak/README.md

 - go to `realm settings` and in Login section, select `User Registration` to enable user registration
 - in the user registration tab, select the default role as `user`
 - this makes sure that every new user registered is assigned the `user` role automatically

+- since we have enabled PKCE, we need a code_verifier and a code_challenge
+- code_verifier can be any random string like `anusikh`
+- code_challenge needs to be the SHA256 hash of that string

-- navigate to this link and register: http://localhost:8080/realms/micro-service/protocol/openid-connect/auth?response_type=code&client_id=micro-service&scope=openid&redirect_uri=http://localhost:3000/login-callback
+- navigate to this link and register: http://localhost:8080/realms/micro-service/protocol/openid-connect/auth?response_type=code&client_id=micro-service&scope=openid&redirect_uri=http://localhost:3000/logincb&code_challenge_method=S256&code_challenge=<code_verifier>
 - i registered my personal account and to assign it admin role, i went to `Users` > my user > role mapping tab > assign role button and then i assigned the admin role
+- get the client secret from the client settings

 ------------